Sicilian Poetry

 a splash of who got you mixed up in it,

-a handful of I know nothing about it,
+a handful of I don't know nuthin,

-put it in a bowl and stir.
+put it in a cup and stir.

 with this potion; I knew someone,